Skip to main content

 Could you define partners?
 Could this mean companies or PIs at other universities across the country?

 The term “partners” can apply to external organizations and individuals as well as internal individuals who collaborate with you on the proposed work.
-Incorporating partnerships in your Grand Challenges Grants proposal or LOI is highly encouraged.
+Incorporating partnerships in your Grand Challenges Grants proposal is highly encouraged.

 Can grant proposals include international collaborators (not on the budget)?
 Also, can part of the research be done abroad?